GoogleChrome/web.dev/src/site/content/en/blog/how-to-set-up-signed-http-exchanges/index.md

 ---
+layout: post
-title: How to setup Signed HTTP Exchanges (SXG)
+title: How to set up Signed HTTP Exchanges (SXG)
-subhead: The Wake Lock API provides a way to prevent devices from dimming or locking the screen when an application needs to keep running.
+subhead: How to generate a TLS certificate with SXG extensions, install tools for generating SXG files, and configure nginx to serve SXG files.
 authors:
   - kumagi
-description: In short, [Signed HTTP Exchanges (SXG)](https://developers.google.com/web/updates/2018/11/signed-exchanges) is a new web technology that makes it easier for users to tell content creators apart from content distributors.
-This guide shows you how to set up SXG.
+description: How to generate a TLS certificate with SXG extensions, install tools for generating SXG files, and configure nginx to serve SXG files.
-date: 2020-03-10
+date: 2020-03-11
-hero: hero.jpg
 tags:
+  - post
   - SXG
   - nginx
 ---

+[Signed HTTP Exchanges (SXG)](https://developers.google.com/web/updates/2018/11/signed-exchanges) is a new web technology that makes it easier for users to tell content creators apart from content distributors.
+This guide shows you how to set up SXG.

 ## Cross-browser support